 - Leave must be granted and taken during the calendar year, and if the employee has not been able to take all the entitled leave by the end of the calendar year due to requirements of the company or leave being taken by other employees, the remaining leave may be carried over and taken by the following March 31.

-Sick Leave in Luxembourg
+Luxembourg Sick Leave

 Employees who cannot work because of an accident or sickness must inform their employer orally or in writing on the day of the accident or sickness.
 By the 3rd day, the employee must send a medical attest confirming the employee’s incapacity to work and the expected period of absence.
 If these procedures are followed, the employer may not dismiss the employee, even for gross misconduct, for a period of 26 weeks following the accident or illness.